hsreedeth/hERGBench/README.md

 ## Mini abstract

-We built hERGBench to answer one high-impact question: can we reliably flag hERG liability before synthesis, even when chemistry gets harder?
+We Can we reliably flag hERG liability before synthesis, even when chemistry gets harder?